-- $\sqrt{}$ Did you use the label?
-If so, is all information on the label correct? - ✓ If you did not use the label, are your corporate name, address, and Federal ID Number shown correctly on the return? - $\sqrt{}$ Is the taxable year shown on your return? - √ Did you receive an extension of time to file your return?
+- $\sqrt{}$ Are your corporate name, address, and Federal ID Number entered correctly on the return? - $\sqrt{}$ Is the taxable year shown on your return? - $\sqrt{}$ Did you receive an extension of time to file your return?
 If so, did you enclose a copy of the extension request form with your return?
 Did you check the extension box on Form 600S? - $\sqrt{}$ Have you included a copy of Federal Form 1120S and supporting schedules with your return? - √ If there is tax due (on Schedule 4, Line 9), did you include Form PV CORP and your remittance payable to Georgia Department of Revenue with your return?
 (To ensure proper credit, put your Federal ID Number and the tax year-end on your remittance.)